Paon de Roet: Early life

 However, he became known as Paon or Payne, written in Latin as Paganus.

 Paon/Payne de Roet is often assumed to have been a descendant of a collateral branch of the Lords of Roeulx, of Hainault.
 The traditional argument has been that Paon de Roet bore arms that were similar to those borne by the Hainault Lords of Roeulx, recorded by Rietstap as gu., a trios roués d'arg (while those of the modern town of Le Roeulx are a lion passant holding a single silver wheel [granted in 1822]).
-The heraldic usage of a wheel for Roet is an example of a canting or punning coat of arms in which the heraldic device is a play on the name of the individual bearing the device; in this case, a single silver wheel for Roet/Roeulx/Ruet/Roelt, Latin for 'wheel'.
+The heraldic usage of a wheel for Roet is an example of a canting or punning coat of arms in which the heraldic device is a play on the name of the individual bearing the device; in this case, a single silver wheel for Roet/Roeulx/Ruet/Roelt, from rota, the Latin word for "wheel".
 However, a problem with this argument of tying the family of Paon de Roet to a substantial Hainault patrimony is the finding of the Roeulx' of Hainault bearing not wheels for Roet but instead the comital lions of Hainault (d'or, à trois lions de gueules), for the family from whom they descended.
-Thus while Paon himself may well have born a coat of arms consisting of one or three silver wheels on a field of gules, it remains uncertain whether this was done to distinguish his family as a collateral branch from the Lords of Roeulx or, perhaps more likely, to simply match with the family name and denote that he was from the same general area, where wheels were often featured on the heraldic flags.
+Thus while Paon himself may well have borne a coat of arms consisting of one or three silver wheels on a field of gules, it remains uncertain whether this was done to distinguish his family as a collateral branch from the Lords of Roeulx or, perhaps more likely, to simply match with the family name and denote that he was from the same general area, where wheels were often featured on the heraldic flags.

 Paon de Roet may have been inspired to seek his fortune in England by the example of Fastre de Roet, who accompanied John of Beaumont in 1326, when, with three hundred followers, he went to fight for the English against the Scots.
 Fastre was a younger brother of Eustace VI, last lord of Le Roeulx and a descendant of the Counts of Hainault.
 He and his brother Eustace, who fell into pecuniary straits, were obliged to alienate their landed possessions.
 Fastre, who died in 1331, was buried in the abbey church of Le Roeulx, while his brother Eustace survived till 1336.